khpylon/MachEWidget/README.md

 - is only intended for the Ford Mustang Mach-E, as that's the only FOrd I own
 - does not include all the function of tonesto7's Apple/iOS widget
 - is not guaranteed to support accounts outside of the United States

+## To do

+- Allow user selection of other apps to launch (FordPass, ChargePoint, EA, etc.)
+- Enable/disable some displayed information (OTA, location, etc.)
+- Support commands such as lock/unlock, remote start

 ## Credits